luka-loehr/promptly/docs/telemetry.md

     The script will:
     - Download the `otelcol-contrib` binary if needed.
-    - Start an OTEL collector configured to receive data from Gemini CLI and export it to your specified Google Cloud project.
+    - Start an OTEL collector configured to receive data from Promptly and export it to your specified Google Cloud project.
-    - Automatically enable telemetry and disable sandbox mode in your workspace settings (`.gemini/settings.json`).
+    - Automatically enable telemetry and disable sandbox mode in your workspace settings (`.promptly/settings.json`).
     - Provide direct links to view traces, metrics, and logs in your Google Cloud Console.
     - On exit (Ctrl+C), it will attempt to restore your original telemetry and sandbox settings.

-1.  **Run Gemini CLI:**
+1.  **Run Promptly:**
-    In a separate terminal, run your Gemini CLI commands.
+    In a separate terminal, run your Promptly commands.
 This generates telemetry data that the collector captures.

 1.  **View telemetry in Google Cloud**:
     Use the links provided by the script to navigate to the Google Cloud Console and view your traces, metrics, and logs.

 1.  **Inspect local collector logs**:
-    The script redirects the local OTEL collector output to `~/.gemini/tmp/<projectHash>/otel/collector-gcp.log`.
+    The script redirects the local OTEL collector output to `~/.promptly/tmp/<projectHash>/otel/collector-gcp.log`.
 The script provides links to view and command to tail your collector logs locally.

 1.  **Stop the service**:
     Press `Ctrl+C` in the terminal where the script is running to stop the OTEL Collector.

 ## Logs and metric reference

-The following section describes the structure of logs and metrics generated for Gemini CLI.
+The following section describes the structure of logs and metrics generated for Promptly.

 - A `sessionId` is included as a common attribute on all logs and metrics.

 ### Logs

 Logs are timestamped records of specific events.
-The following events are logged for Gemini CLI:
+The following events are logged for Promptly:

 - `gemini_cli.config`: This event occurs once at startup with the CLI's configuration.
   - **Attributes**: